 After all the preparation and finding a motivated seller, ZCO was able to buy the building outright.
 However, the old building (circa 1890s) needed major renovation after years of neglect.
 Led by Nancy Kodo Conover, the sangha spent thousands of volunteer hours over six months rehabilitating the building and planting a garden for the neighborhood.
 Heart of Wisdom Zen Temple finally opened its red doors in June, 2011.

-ZCO is a thriving practice community as we enter the mid-2010s.
+ZCO is a thriving practice community.
 Great Vow has added a sanzen hut and newly dedicated the Shrine of Vows.
 The teachers continue to serve as co-abbots training the next generation of priests and have recently empowered several lay teachers.
-With Heart of Wisdom’s renovation complete, a stable practice rhythm has settled there with daily zazen, a children’s program on Sunday mornings, and regular all-day Zazenkai.
+With Heart of Wisdom’s renovation complete, a stable practice rhythm has settled there with daily zazen and regular all-day Zazenkai.
 Most recently members of the community opened a Zen practice house nearby which will allow people to an opportunity to live with other practitioners in an environment that honors the obligations of lay life.
 All of these developments and changes are continually oriented towards our core mission: for as many people as we are able, offer the Buddha-dharma through authentic Zen practice.